 In any industry, the push for better, faster, stronger is usually a consumer-driven force.
 It is no different here.
 The push for devices to become smaller, more efficient, faster, lighter (iPhones), stems from this demand.
 The response to this is HDI designs—put as many components into as little space as possible (high-density) and connect them all (interconnect) in a fast and efficient way.
 Let us talk about this high density interconnect!

 I often think of PCBs as a cake of sorts.
 For our purposes, let’s pretend it is a delicious multilayer mint chocolate-chip ice cream cake.
 The fluffy cake layers act as our copper surfaces, and the ice cream layers as the non-conductive structural material (usually a fiberglass of sorts).

 These cakes can be made in all sorts of combinations whether it be straightforward ice cream adjacent cake, or a ten-layered combo of sugary goodness, the world is our oyster.
-A similar approach is employed in the production of HDI boards.
+A similar approach is employed in the production of high density interconnect or a HDI PCB.
 Utilizing multiple layers of copper substrates and fiberglass routing of the otherwise component-littered single-layered boards becomes internal and clears up space on the surface to place more components.

 We soon realized that we could take this school of thought and essentially sandwich a board together to then utilize the same method.
 This, in effect, gave us a multilayered PCB that had routing schemes both on the surface level, the backside, and also the middle of the board.

 Thinking of HDIs as ice cream cakes, the layers are then connected by vias.